-- Full implementation of the Program Investment Fund - Continue academic program review, including developing a method to make program review a regular part of the university's routine operational review process. - Complete academic affairs structural realignment - Identify and launch new graduate program opportunities (MSW, MFA, Ph.D.) - Work with Academic Senate to streamline program approval and change process.
-This process should include experimentation and innovation. - Expand and improve support for Superior Edge, SLFP and other service learning programs and efforts, as well as develop a co-curricular transcript method to document service and experiential learning and outcomes.
+- Full implementation of the Program Investment Fund - Continue academic program review, including developing a method to make program review a regular part of the university's routine operational review process - Complete academic affairs structural realignment - Identify and launch new graduate program opportunities (MSW, MFA, Ph.D.) - Work with Academic Senate to streamline program approval and change process.
+This process should include experimentation and innovation. - Expand and improve support for academic service learning programs and efforts, as well as develop a co-curricular transcript method to document service and experiential learning and outcomes - Fully implement new General Education (formerly Liberal Studies) program - Encourage development of programs, courses and learning opportunities that emphasize the unique assets of the Upper Peninsula and its natural environment, and increase environmental literacy.